ONSdigital/cell-key-perturbation-R/README.md

 ## Help

-Links to the User Guide and Help Pages can be accessed using:
+Links to the Help Pages and User Guide (Introduction to cellkeyperturbation) can be accessed using:

 ``` r
 help(package="cellkeyperturbation")